 In addition to the web app, you can also choose a third-party tool to upload files to Google Drive.
 CBackup is a reliable option.

-When you set up a backup with CBackup, you can use the Schedule feature it provides as well.
-With the Schedule Backup feature, your backup tasks will perform regularly and automatically, which makes your task easier.
+When you set up a backup or sync with CBackup, you can use the Schedule feature it provides as well.
+With the Schedule Backup/Sync feature, your backup tasks will perform regularly and automatically, which makes your task easier.

 Here are the detailed steps to transfer files from local to Google Drive:

-4. Select Google Drive in the window, click Add, and then follow the step-by-step instructions to grant CBackup access to Google Drive.
+2. Click the Storage tag in the left menu.
+Select Google Drive in the window, click Authorize Now, and then follow the step-by-step instructions to grant CBackup access to Google Drive.

-5. Choose the Backup Tasks in the menu bar and click New Task.
+4. Choose Sync in the menu bar and click Sync PC to Public Cloud.